 wavelengths of the visible lines in the Balmer series.

 Method 1: Using the Pasco Model SP-9268 precision student spectrometer

 Method 2: Using the Ocean Optics Red Tide Spectrometer

 Open Microsoft Word and prepare a report.

 Summarize the experiment.

-Do your values of θR and θL agree to within 0.01 rad?
+If you used method 1, do your values of θR and θL agree to within 0.01 rad?

 Are your values of λ close to those that you would expect for the wavelengths of the lines in the Balmer series?

 What are your calculated and your measure value of the Rydberg constant R in SI units (m-1) and what is the percent difference?